TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 ## Description

 Movie trailers have existed for decades.
-Book trailers have been used to launch books.
+Book trailers have been used to successfully launch books.
 With a video smoke test, however, you are using video to explicitly run an experiment.

 The difference here is that:
  1. The product does not have to exist yet, particularly if the product concept is very new and different from existing technology.